vibe-d/webchat-tutorial/tutorial/tutorial.md

 Similar to [Rust][rust], it also supports compiler checked memory safety, which is an important asset to have when developing web services.
 The main differences to Rust are that this is an opt-in feature using the `@safe` attribute, and that unfortunately support for safe borrowing and reference counting is still missing (but in the works).
 In case of the former, vibe.d includes a proof-of-concept implementation in the form of an [`Isolated!T`][isolated] template.

-Finally, the reason for the vibe.d toolkit being born, D comes with support for fibers (aka "green threads").
+Finally, the reason for the vibe.d toolkit being born, D comes with support for [fibers](d-fibers) (aka "green threads" and similar to coroutines).
 Vibe.d uses those together with an event loop for doing asynchronous I/O to offer something very close to [Go][go]'s goroutines, called "tasks".
 Huge numbers of tasks can run in the same thread, each in their own fiber.
 Whenever a task has to wait for some operation to finish - usually I/O, such as waiting for data from a TCP connection - it will automatically yield its fiber and lets other tasks execute instead.

 But fibers use only a fraction of resources compared to a full thread and a context switch between different fibers is cheap compared to switching between threads.
 They also make the use of mutexes unnecessary to avoid data races, which further reduces the overhead (but there are special mutexes available to avoid higher level race conditions).
 For programs that are I/O bound, this means that a huge throughput can be achieved with minimum resource usage and maximum performance.
 But of course multi-threading can be combined with this to achieve even higher throughput, or to better distribute CPU heavy computations across CPU cores.